Skillshare vs Udemy – Which is Better?

 • Are looking to develop skills in tech and computing, but struggling to find a way in

-• Those that like to take courses individually, rather than purchase a whole subscription
+• Those who like to take courses individually, rather than purchase a whole subscription

 • High flyers who can’t seem to fit learning new things in their busy schedule